 Timings, route, and suit collection for the Liverpool Santa Dash 2021.

-This Sunday, the Santa Dash 2021 takes place in Liverpool, with runners costumed as Father Christmas in red and blue Santa suits taking to the city’s streets.
+Liverpool’s Santa Dash 2021 takes place tomorrow, Sunday December 5, with runners costumed as Father Christmas in red and blue Santa suits heading to the city’s streets.

-The 5K fun race takes participants through the streets of Liverpool city centre and is appropriate for all abilities.

-Due to the epidemic, the Liverpool Santa Dash was cancelled last year.
+Due to the pandemic, the 5K fun run was cancelled last year.
 It is the UK’s largest and longest-running Santa Run, now in its 18th year.

 So far, every stop on the Coca-Cola Christmas Truck Tour 2021 has been completed.